 Concentrate, concentrate – it’s important!
 The more potent in vitamin C the product is, the quicker and more dramatic the results will be.
 Essentially, the higher up the ingredients list, the better.

-Sunlight is not vitamin C’s best friend – it can break it down and make the skincare products less effective, so pick opaque containers, and keep them in a dark environment in sealed packaging.
+Sunlight is not vitamin C’s best friend – it can break it down and make the skincare products less effective.
+Pick opaque containers and keep them in a dark environment in sealed packaging.

-When antioxidants are exposed to air too often they can break down, so look for vitamin C skincare products in air-tight packaging, pumps, pipettes or individually wrapped products such as single-use facemasks.
+It’s the same for air: when antioxidants are exposed to air too often they can break down, so look for vitamin C skincare products in air-tight packaging, pumps, pipettes, or individually wrapped products.